FirebirdTA01/PS3_FanController/README.md

 ### Hardware
 Coming soon / this is slightly more complicated.
 I'm now planning on uploading a board design file and a parts list, but as this project was originally made nearly
 12 years earlier than this writing I need to track down the correct (or compatible) model of thermistors used as well as actually draw the PCB in
 Eagle to share it.
-The original was made with a chemically etched and sticker/masked custom PCB.
+The original was made with a chemically etched and sticker-masked custom PCB.
 You can easily build the circuit using prototyping board but soon enough there will the option to make a proper PCB.
+### Console Modification
+Coming soon.